 Luckily, we’ve assembled this extensive guide to business energy, breaking up the important issues into sections and answering the most common business energy questions that you may have been struggling to get to grips with.

 The biggest difference between business and household energy is how suppliers set up contracts.
 Business energy contracts tend to be for a fixed duration typically between 1-5 years, without the option to cancel early.
 Businesses can opt into fixed-rate contracts such SEFE Energy’s Shield product – which will protect them against changes in the energy market.
-Find out more about why business energy differs to domestic energy.

 Energy providers are bound by a series of industry codes and the supply Licence Conditions, which regulate how they do business and interact with customers.
 These rules are enforced by several independent regulatory bodies, including Ofgem, and are designed to protect customers and make sure they’re treated fairly.
 Read our industry codes of practice.